 - Exercise!
 Research has shown that short bouts of physical activity may reduce sugary snack cravings in overweight people.

-To satisfy your sweet tooth remember to check out some of the healthy plant-based dessert recipes here on the website.
+To satisfy your sweet tooth, check out the website’s healthy plant-based dessert recipes.

 YOU CAN DO IT